If you’re interested in inversions (going upside down) than this How to Handstand Guide is for you!

 Headstand are the next move to master.
 These are just a little easier than handstands since your head is still on the floor to help keep you balanced.
 Start so that you are close to a wall, so you can use it to help catch you if you are just starting.
 Sit with your ankles directly under your legs, stacking your legs on top of eachother.
 Place your wrists and elbows on the floor and cup your hands cupped together.
 Place your head between your wrists and slowly raise one foot up into the air (think standing splits).
 Carefully, hop the other foot up off the ground a few inches, engage the core and really work to bring your foot up to meet the other.
 Again use the wall if you need it!
 Tripod headstand might be easier for some, so that is always an option as well.
 To perform tripod headstands, you first need to get into tripod.
 Start in standing splits, and lower your head down until the crown of your head touches the floor.
 Palms are flat on the floor, elbows at 90 degrees.
 Work your legs up so that your knees are resting on your elbows.
 From here you can slowly raise one leg up, then the other (don’t forget the wall is your friend).

 Handstands!
 You made it 🙂 You should have some shoulders worthy of showing off at this point!
 Start in downward dog, and get a strong base on the floor.
 Don’t cheat yourself here.
 Glue your knuckles to the floor with fingers spread wide.
 Use the wall until you are confident 🙂 Just like handstand prep hop, walk your feet up to hands and butt in the air.
 Now instead of hopping, extend on leg up then hop the other to join it!
 Keep practicing until you can easily bring your feet to the wall.
 Once you are against the wall, work on kicking off the wall and trying to stabilize without the wall.
 Once you discover you really don’t need the wall to get into handstand, try it without the wall!
 Don’t forget that falling is part of the process!
+Know that this how to handstand guide is not the only way to go upside down!

 What about you?